loloof64/queen_vs_pawn_winning_zone/README.md

 Find the winning zone for the king in the Queen vs Pawn chess endgame.

+## What is the goal ?

+In this application, the goal is to check if you know the exception cases of the Queen and King vs Pawn and King endgame of chess.

+Particularly, if you know from which distance from the ennemy pawn the king of the strong side can help the queen to stop the pawn or even better deliver checkmate.

 ## For developers

 ### Install prerequesites